 - gC138 Section 90 of the LSA places obligations on non-authorised individuals who are employees and managers of licensed bodies, as well as on non-authorised individuals who hold an ownership interest in such a licensed body (whether by means of a shareholding or voting powers in respect of the same) to do nothing which causes, or substantially contributes to a breach by the licensed body or by its employees or managers, of this Handbook.
-Rule rC91 extends this obligation to BSB entities other than licensed bodies. - gC139 Your duty under Rule rC94.4 to have proper arrangements for dealing with pupils includes ensuring: - .1 that all pupillage vacancies are advertised in the manner prescribed by the Pupillage Funding and Advertising Rules (rC113 to rC118); - .2 that arrangements are made for the funding of pupils by chambers which comply with the Pupillage Funding and Advertising Rules (rC113 to rC118).
+Rule C94 extends this obligation to BSB entities other than licensed bodies. - gC139 Your duty under Rule rC94.4 to have proper arrangements for dealing with pupils includes ensuring: - .1 that all pupillage vacancies are advertised in the manner prescribed by the rule on advertising pupillages (rQ61); - .2 that arrangements are made for the funding of pupils by the BSB entity which comply with the Pupillage Funding Rules (rC113 to rC118).